• Discreet Audio Recording

 • Electric power

 • Natural gas

 • Water supply

 • Sewage removal

-Many utility workers also work at plants, for instance, water treatment plants.
+Many utility workers also work at plants.
 These plants are often remotely located and very sparsely staffed.
 If one of your employees had an accident in a remote area of the facility and were without their cell phone, how long would it be before you or someone else knew something was wrong?
 How long would it take to get them the help they needed?

 Unfortunately, the amount of work place violence and fatalities within the education sector has progressively increased over the past several years.
 The education industry includes all of the following:

 • Colleges, Universities and Professional Schools (NAICS 611300)

 • Business Schools and Computer Management Training (NAICS 611400)

 • Technical and Trade Schools (NAICS 611500)